SushiCannibale/GraphVisualizer/README.md

 # GraphVisualizer
 GraphVisualizer is a simple python project that uses PyGame library to help visualizing a graph.
+It basically draws each nodes on a circle and link them together whenever they should be.

 # How to use
 Import the library and instanciate the `GraphRenderer` class using a dictionnary-based representation of your graph (see example below).